JeffM2501/TestFrame/README.md

 ## Inspector
 This shows data from the view.
 It is meant to be exteneed with more info.

+# Other services
+Testframe is setup with RLAssets, FPCamera, TPCamera and other items from RaylibExtras.
+There are also several utilities to help with drawing in draw_utils.h

 # Tools
 The tools menu has several things to help debug ImGui.